-Today nano-technology is really still in an earlier stage of development, not unlike the computer industry in the 1960s or biotechnology in the 1980s.
+Today nano-technology is really still in an early stage of development, not unlike the computer industry in the 1960s or biotechnology in the 1980s.
 However, financially it is maturing very rapidly as between 1997 and 2005, investment in nanotech research and development around the world rose from $432 million to about $4.1 billion.
 By 2015, it is estimated that products incorporating nano-technology will contribute approximately $1 trillion to the global economy and that about two million workers will be employed in nano-technology related industries, while something like three times that many may be employed in its support industry.
 It has been suggested nano-technology is undergoing a staged development along the following lines:

 - 2000-2005: Initial developments focused on passive nanostructures,